Your credit score is a big part of your life…whether you realize it or not.

 740–799: Very Good Credit — This score shows lenders that you are a trustworthy borrower, and that you can handle your debt and credit obligations.
 If your credit score falls within this range then you have a higher score than the average American.
 You should have no problem getting approved for loans with great interest rates and terms.

 800 and Above: Exceptional Credit — In this range, your score is well above the average credit score in the US.
 This is a difficult score to achieve and will most likely take many years of excellent history to climb to this level.
 Lenders, banks, and credit unions will be able to offer you the best interest rates at this level.

 How Does Bad Credit Affect Me?

-If you have bad credit, you may be wondering how it will actually affect your day-to-day life.
-Are there loans for people with poor credit?
-What kind of interest rates can I expect?
-These are great questions to ask, and it’s very important to get the answers and make a plan for how to get your credit score back on track.
+If you have a bad credit score, you may be wondering how it will actually affect your day-to-day life.
+Are there loans for people with bad credit scores?
+Will it be possible to get a credit card?
+What kind of interest rates can I expect if I have a bad credit score?
+These are great questions to ask, and it’s very important to get the answers and make a plan for how to improve a bad credit.

-Having subprime credit does mean that you’ll have less options for loans and credit cards.
-Banks might not approve your for a loan, credit card companies may not offer you a card or line of credit, and if you do get approved for one somewhere it will probably mean very high interest rates.
+Having a bad credit score does mean that you’ll have less options for loans and credit cards.
+Banks might not approve your for a loan, credit card companies may not offer you a credit card or line of credit, and if you do get approved for one somewhere it will probably mean very high interest rates.

-The best way to fix your credit is to make payments on time, and start figuring out how to eliminate your debt.
+The best way to fix your bad credit and improve credit history is to make payments on time, and start figuring out how to eliminate your debt.
 There are plenty of resources in the rest of the CreditNinja Dojo for how to start improving your credit score.